-I am currently a senior in the Textile Design Undergraduate program at Rhode Island School of Design.
+I am a recent graduate from the Textile Design Undergraduate program at Rhode Island School of Design.
 Originally from Maryland, I have a formal background in oil plein air painting in addition to drawing with a variety of media.
 My work primarily focuses on concepts of family, nature and organic growth, and the play between contrasting elements in my life and American culture.
 Currently I am most interested weaving as well as pattern and surface design.
 My style is very fun and playful and I am very drawn towards bright colors and bold shapes.
 Contact me for any questions!

 Preoccupied with concepts of adulthood and future lifestyle and career and getting ahead, it becomes important to slow down during the week.
 In actions that require leisure, like walking or reading or weaving, more things, objects or thoughts, can be noticed, learned, observed, and transformed.
 Pablo Neruda was a poet that made this observational slowness his body of work.
 He wrote dozens of Odes to Common Things, a chair, a wrench, a saltshaker, socks.
 Considering details and symbolism of an object, its history, and its life in tandem with ours.
 The sonder quality of this way of thinking feels comforting in the rat race of the constant competition that is the collegiate lifestyle.
 The ways to detach, step out, escape, from the irregular routine (or lack of routine) in life through the careful consideration of objects or landscapes around become important and meditative, either because of comfortability, memory, feeling, color, or experience in a place or around an object.